mrkaktooz/brewit-static/README.md

 Base static data like lists of ingredients, styles, equipments etc.

-Custom user data stores on the cloud
+Custom user data is dynamic and it's stored in the Cloud database